feilipu/NASCOM_BASIC_4.7/sbc_NascomBasic32k_HexLoadr/README.md

 3. Reset the RC2014 and type `H` when offered the `(C|W|H)` option when booting. `HexLoadr:` will wait for Intel HEX formatted data on the ACIA serial interface.

-4. Using a serial terminal, upload the HEX file for your arbitrary program that you prepared in Step 1.
-If desired the python `slowprint.py` program, or the Linux `cat` utility, can also be used for this purpose. `python slowprint.py < myprogram.hex > /dev/ttyUSB0` or `cat myprogram.hex > /dev/ttyUSB0`.
+4. Using a serial terminal, upload the HEX file for your arbitrary program that you prepared in Step 1, using the Linux `cat` utility or similar.
+If desired the python `slowprint.py` program can also be used for this purpose. `python slowprint.py > /dev/ttyUSB0 < myprogram.hex` or `cat > /dev/ttyUSB0 < myprogram.hex`.

 5. When HexLoadr has finished, and you are back at the Basic `ok` prompt, use the `DOKE` command relocate the address for the Basic `USR(x)` command to point to `.ORG` of your arbitrary program.
-For the RC2014 the `USR(x)` jump address is located at `&h8124`.
-If your arbitrary program is located at `&hE000` then the Basic command is `DOKE &h8124, &hE000`, for example.
+For the RC2014 the `USR(x)` jump address is located at `0x8224`.
+If your arbitrary program is located at `0xE000` then the Basic command is `DOKE &h8224, &hE000`, for example.

-6. Start your arbitrary program using `PRINT USR(0)`, or other variant if you have parameters to pass to your program.
+6. Start your program using `PRINT USR(0)`, or other variant if you have parameters to pass to your program.

 7. Profit.

 ## Notes

-Note that your arbitrary program and the `USR(x)` jump address setting will remain in place through a RC2014 Cold or Warm RESET, provided you prevent Basic from initialising the RAM locations you have used.
+Note that your program and the `USR(x)` jump address setting will remain in place through a RC2014 Cold or Warm RESET, provided you prevent Basic from initialising the RAM locations you have used.
 Also, you can reload your assembly program to the same RAM location through multiple Warm and HexLoadr RESETs, without reprogramming the `USR(x)` jump.

 Any Basic programs loaded will also remain in place during a Warm or HexLoadr RESET.